2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/001_GameLoop.md

 The Input-Update-Draw Abstraction
 -----------------------------------

-As animations and movies are an illusion, so are games.
+Animations and movies are an illusion, and so are games.
 Games and movies show still images tens of times per second, giving us the illusion of movement.

 Any game and its menus can be abstracted into 3 main operations that are performed one after the other, in a loop: